Parade shooting suspect bought 5 weapons despite threats

 “He is too young to understand what happened," Shapiro said.
 "But he knows something bad happened.”

 Foody reported from Chicago.
 Groves reported from Sioux Falls, South Dakota.
-Associated Press writers Don Babwin in Chicago, Mike Householder in Highland Park and Bernard Condon and Mike Balsamo in New York also contributed.
+Associated Press writers Don Babwin in Chicago, Mike Householder in Highland Park, Bernard Condon and Mike Balsamo in New York, Aamer Madhani in Washington, Jim Mustian in New Orleans, Barbara Ortutay in San Francisco and researcher Rhonda Shafner also contributed.

 Brooke and Matt Strauss, who were married Sunday, pause after leaving their wedding bouquets in downtown Highland Park, Ill., a Chicago suburb, near the scene of Monday's mass shooting, Tuesday, July 5, 2022.
 (AP Photo/Charles Rex Arbogast)